 Voting Systems Used

-As of 2020, counties in Ohio use a variety of systems in polling places: primarily hand marked paper ballots and optical scanners, with ballot marking devices for accessibility; ballot marking devices for all voters; and DRE voting machines with VVPAT paper records for all voters.
+Counties in Ohio use a variety of systems in polling places: primarily hand marked paper ballots and optical scanners, with ballot marking devices for accessibility; ballot marking devices for all voters; and DRE voting machines with VVPAT paper records for all voters.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.